beer-garden/beer-garden/AUTH.md

     result in access to all versions of that system across **all gardens** (namespaces) being granted.

-## Remote / Child Gardens
+## Remote Gardens

-One very important note about authorization in Beer Garden is that it is only performed against the parent garden.
+One very important note about authorization in Beer Garden is that it is only performed against the local garden.
 That is, the garden that the user is directly interacting with.
-If your garden has a remote (child) garden connected to it, permissions for that remote garden should be assigned by a role assignemnt in an appropriate domain on the parent.
+If your garden has a remote garden connected to it, permissions for that remote garden should be assigned by a role assignment in an appropriate domain on the local garden.

 For instance, if you have a garden named "parent" and a remote garden connected to it named "child", you could have the following in your group definition file